 5. The Final Preparation and Testing

 This is the final phase where you have to connect all the device together and hook them to the electric switchboard.
-To keep things in proper position, you will require some extension cords but remember they should possess surge protection.
+To keep things in the proper position, you will require some extension cords but remember they should possess surge protection.
 These type of extension cords and surge protectors are readily available in various e-commerce sites, and they cost only a few bucks.

 It is advisable to opt for an extension that offers more than three plug points.
 You can even choose for costly cords that are generally waterproof and have thick insulation coating.
 However, you should keep the power off while hooking all the power cords into a surge protector.

 Now, your last job is to check whether you have connected all the devices properly or not.
-Always go for long audio cables so that you will be comfortable in moving them whenever it is required.
+Always go for long audio cables so that you will be comfortable moving them whenever it is required.
 For other wires try to keep the length as minimal as possible because it will shed the chance of signal loss.
 So after setting everything, you just have to switch on the central power, and you will be all set to host your first outdoor movie session.

-Before marking an end, we would like provide you with some suggestions that would be helpful for you while you set up your outdoor movie theater:
+Before marking an end, we would like to provide you with some suggestions that would be helpful for you while you set up your outdoor movie theater:

 Suggestions to Set up A Backyard Movie Theater:

 - Always take permission from your neighbor and cooperate with them if there is an issue.
 But the best way to keep things in order is to invite them to your outdoor movie theater and serve them good food while watching a movie.
 However, it is not possible to ask the whole neighborhood but try to call people who matter.